Minimally Invasive Gynecologic Procedures in San Francisco, CA

-Endometrial ablation is usually an office based, minimally invasive, quick global endometrial ablation to treat the lining of the uterus (endometrium) in women experiencing heavy menstrual periods.
-Your physician may recommend a procedure when birth control pills, Mirena intrauterine device, or another procedure have been ineffective and/or have produced undesirable effects such as weight gain, moodiness, continued bleeding, etc. These procedures are for women who have completed childbearing.
+Endometrial ablation is usually an office-based, minimally invasive, quick global endometrial ablation to treat the lining of the uterus (endometrium) in women experiencing heavy menstrual periods.
+Your physician may recommend a procedure when birth control such as pills, Mirena intrauterine device, or another procedure have been ineffective and/or have produced undesirable effects such as weight gain, moodiness, continued bleeding, etc. These procedures are for women who have completed childbearing.

 Note: Pregnancy after any form of endometrial ablation is a rare but possible event and the risk of complications is increased.
 Ablation is not birth control.